All Eyes on Cow Comfort During Summer Heat

 “Cows prefer an environment that is controlled and consistent each day.
 They don’t like to sunbathe or sweat, so they are most comfortable where the temperature isn’t too hot and where the sun is not shining directly on them,” says Gertie.
 In fact, the van den Goor children used to joke the cows had air conditioning before the house did.

-Stepping into the barn at Goma Dairy on a nearly 80-degree day, you understand the kids’ statement.
+Stepping into the barn at Green Point Dairy on a nearly 80-degree day, you understand the kids’ statement.
 The fans are on, moving fresh air throughout the entire length of the barn, and the roof is blocking the hot rays of the sun.
 The cows are content, eating feed that’s pushed closer to them each hour, lying down on their sand beds and drinking the fresh water that is always available.

 De Grins Oer Dairy in Blanchard, Michigan, has made a number of changes over the years to keep their 1,250 cows comfortable.
 According to owner Tjerk Okkema, “We’re doing everything we can to have a good product leave our farm, and everyone has a role.”